alexharri/website/posts/searching-and-navigating-git-commits.md

 One option that I've yet to try is `-G`, which works like `-S` except that it accepts a regex for matching instead of a literal string.
 [See docs](https://git-scm.com/docs/git-log#Documentation/git-log.txt--Gltregexgt).

-## Note on performance
+## Performance

+`git log` shows commits as soon as it finds them.
+So if you're looking for a relatively recent commit, `git log` will surface it pretty much instantly.
+But if the commit you're looking for is really far from the starting point of your search (which the `--reverse` flag affects), you might need to wait a while.

-Searching through the commit history of the Next.js codebase on my M1 MacBook Air takes 60 seconds
+Searching through the entire commit history of the Next.js codebase takes 60 seconds on my M1 MacBook Air:

 ```
 <@text200>▶</@> <@text200>time git --no-pager log -S</@> <@token.string>"distDir"</@> <@text200>--reverse --oneline</@>